 Our Lord brought me to Grace Bible Church Gainesville in January 2016, almost six years ago.
-When I came to Gainesville, the Lord impressed upon my heart the need to preach His word above all else.
+When I came to Gainesville, the Lord impressed upon my heart the need to preach His Word above all else.
 I can say that charge has kept me from sinking on many occasions.
-This is the same exhortation that Paul gave Timothy during a low time in his life:
+This exhortation is the same one that Paul gave Timothy during a low time in his life:

-My plan is to continue preaching God’s word here in Gainesville for many years to come – if you will continue to have me.
+I plan to continue preaching God's Word here in Gainesville for many years – if you will continue to have me.
 Yet, I recognize that we must lay a foundation for the future.
 When I do leave the church, I want its future leaders to be able to evaluate a preacher.
-I want the church to have the right commitments and fully understand God’s charge to the preacher, so they find the right man to replace me.
-Even now, we need to be able to evaluate any man who would ascend to GBC’s pulpit to preach the word.
+I desire for the church to have the right commitments and fully understand God's charge to the preacher so they find the right man to replace me.
+Even now, we need to be able to evaluate any man who would ascend to GBC's pulpit to preach the Word.

-Today, and in the future, we need to recognize our commitment to expository preaching truly differentiates GBC and will continue to do so if we properly define it.
-It is critical for us to develop a definition for EP because it has become a fad in churches, and we shouldn’t think everyone has the same understanding of what it is.
-This exercise will help us evaluate preaching in our church and will help if you are in a position of seeking another church.
+Today and in the future, we need to recognize our commitment to expository preaching truly differentiates GBC and will continue to do so if we properly define it.
+We must develop a definition for expository preaching (EP) because it has become a fad in churches, and we shouldn't think everyone has the same understanding of what it is.
+This exercise will help us evaluate preaching in our church and help if you are in a position to seek another church.

-Let me start by giving you three types of sermons that I would argue are not true expository preaching.
+Let me give you three types of sermons that are not true expository preaching.

 First, there are: